sungyoonahn/c3d-cat-movement-recognition-pytorch/README.md

 # c3d-cat-movement-recognition-pytorch
-This repo is the graduation project for Ha Young Jang, Eun Hee Ham and Sung Yoon Ahn It is done by using the C3D model
+This repo is the graduation project for Ha Yeong Jang, Eun Hee Ham and Sung Yoon Ahn It is done by using the C3D model

 <b>Installation</b>